 EMT - 1: Overview of How to Get your EMT Basic Certification

-Emergency medical technicians (EMT) are classified at the basic, intermediate and paramedic levels.
-The EMT - 1, or EMT - Basic, is the entry-level position that students may prepare for through an EMT - Basic certificate program.
-Students in this program learn lifesaving procedures, emergency situation assessment and patient transport.
-Individuals have several options available to them for where they can earn their EMT-Basic certificate, including vocational schools, community colleges, universities and technical institutes.
+Emergency medical technicians (EMTs) are classified at the basic, intermediate and paramedic levels.
+The EMT-1, or EMT-Basic, is the entry-level position that students may prepare for through an EMT-Basic certificate program.
+Through lecture courses and hands-on experiences, students learn lifesaving procedures, emergency situation assessment and patient transport.
+A program should prepare students to pursue state-mandated certification, which involves passing an examination.

 According to the U.S. Bureau of Labor Statistics (BLS), many EMT training programs require individuals to have a high school diploma or its equivalent before applying.
 Additionally, some programs require that students have a valid cardiopulmonary resuscitation (CPR) certification and complete a preliminary emergency medical course.